 - Google’s Search Algorithms: Google uses AI and machine learning to improve its search results, providing more accurate and personalized results for users.
 AI has helped Google’s search engine understand the intent behind users’ search queries and provide more relevant results.

-- Self-Driving Cars: Companies like Waymo and Tesla have been developing self-driving cars using AI.
+- Self-Driving Cars: Driverless cars are a prime example of AI’s impact on an industry and the future of work.
+Companies like Waymo and Tesla have been developing self-driving cars using AI.
 These vehicles use a combination of machine learning, computer vision, and sensor data to navigate roads and traffic.

 - Speech Recognition and Personal Assistants: AI is behind the voice recognition capabilities of personal assistant technologies like Apple’s Siri, Amazon’s Alexa, and Google Assistant.
 These systems use natural language processing (NLP) to understand and respond to human speech.